 Binge drinking or heavy drinking

 Binge drinking is the term commonly used to describe drinking heavily over a short period of time with the intention of becoming intoxicated.
 This can be very harmful to a person’s health and wellbeing.
 As well as increasing the risk of health problems, binge drinking can lead young people to take risks and put themselves in dangerous situations.

 Common effects of binge episodes include:

 - nausea and vomiting

 Drinking too much on a single occasion means drinking significantly more than the recommended level of four standard drinks on any one occasion.
-Just over 10 per cent of Australian teenagers drink more than this every week.
+In the 2011 report on tobacco, alcohol, over-the-counter and illicit substance use among Australian secondary school students, around 6.4 per cent of Australian secondary school students drank more than four drinks on one day in the previous seven days.

 Celebrating finishing high school (‘schoolies week’) is often linked to episodes of very high levels of single-session drinking or deliberately drinking to intoxication.
 Over 70 per cent of male school leavers and 60 per cent of females report getting drunk on most or all days or nights of their schoolies week.

 Car accidents are a leading cause of death for teenagers.
 In the 12 months prior to April 2010 in Victoria, 41 drivers and riders were killed who tested at or over 0.05 (the legal limit for blood alcohol concentration (BAC)).
 Of those, six were aged under 21, 16 were aged 21–29, 11 were aged 30–39 and eight were aged 40 years and over.

 Alcohol and sex